Freya von Moltke: Transitions, 1945–2010

 After her escape from Silesia, Moltke moved to South Africa, where she settled with her two young sons, Caspar and Konrad.
 She worked as a social worker and a therapist for disabilities.

 In 1956, unable to further tolerate Apartheid, she returned to Berlin where she commenced her work in publicizing the Kreisau Circle.
 Her effort was supported by Eugen Gerstenmaier, then president of the Bundestag, among others.

 In 1960, she moved to Norwich, Vermont, to join the social philosopher, Eugen Rosenstock-Huessy, who died in 1973.
 In 1986, at the age of 75, Moltke became a United States citizen to pursue her interest in participating in the U.S. political system.

 Von Moltke has been a subject of many interviews and articles.
-In 1995, she told interviewer Alison Owings, "People who lived through the Nazi time, and who still live, who did not lose their lives because they were opposed, all had to make compromises."
+In 1995, she told interviewer Alison Owings: "People who lived through the Nazi time, and who still live, who did not lose their lives because they were opposed, all had to make compromises."

 With the reunification of Germany, Moltke was supportive of transforming the former Moltke estate in Kreisau into a meeting place to promote German-Polish and European mutual understanding.
 Poland and Germany invested 30 million Deutsche Mark in renovating the venue.
 It opened in 1998 as the Kreisau International Youth Center.
-In 2004, a fund was established to promote the long-term support of the meeting place and further the work done there.t As of 2007, Moltke actively supported this initiative as the honorary chair of the board of trustees of the Kreisau Foundation for European Understanding (the supporting entity for the Kreisau meeting site) and the Institute for Cultural Infrastructure, Sachsen in Görlitz.
+In 2004, a fund was established to promote the long-term support of the meeting place and further the work done there.
+As of 2007, Moltke actively supported this initiative as the honorary chair of the board of trustees of the Kreisau Foundation for European Understanding (the supporting entity for the Kreisau meeting site) and the Institute for Cultural Infrastructure, Sachsen in Görlitz.

-Freya von Moltke died in Norwich, Vermont on 1 January 2010 at the age of 98.
+Freya von Moltke died in Norwich, Vermont, on 1 January 2010, at the age of 98.